Community Choice Energy

-To become an MBCP customer, no action is necessary on your part, simply do not opt out (and stay with PG&E) when you are contacted by mail.
+To become an CCCE customer, no action is necessary on your part.
+Simply do not opt out (and stay with PG&E) when you are contacted by mail.

 No. Rates will be equivalent to PG&E. Best of all, you will receive a 3% rebate – cleaner energy at a savings to you.